Every student planning to study abroad is driven by the desire to ensure they have the best possible career by opting to study elsewhere.

 - Apply for internships

-- Applying for Jobs – while this step is a no-brainer, there are certain things you can do to increase your chances of landing that job.
+While this step is a no-brainer, there are certain things you can do to increase your chances of landing that job.

 - Begin the application process as soon as possible.
-Some companies take a long time with this process, and if you get the job, you will have to work for a working visa before your student visa expires.
+Some companies take a long time with this process, and if you get the job, you will have to apply for a working visa before your student visa expires.

 - While most students prefer to apply to well-known companies that are fairly large, some less familiar employers with attractive career prospects may slip through your fingers.
 Job boards are great places to learn about these opportunities.